 At Koninginnehoofd you’ll get a great view over the river and Rotterdam skyline.

-Famous skyscrapers by famous architects on the Wilhelminapier: the World Port Center 2000 – by Foster and Partners, The vertical city De Rotterdam – 2014 by Rem Koolhas OMA, KPN/Belverdere (in November the grid of green lights on the façade will be on again) – 2000 by Renzo Piano, The Sax – 2022 by MVRDV, Boston Seattle – 2017 by Van Dongen _ Koschuch Architect, Vancouver (also home to L/V cinema) – 2009 by Claus and Caan and Montevideo (with big M) – 2005 by Francine Houben _ Meccanoo architects.
+High skyscrapers by famous architects on the Wilhelminapier: the World Port Center 2000 – by Foster and Partners, The vertical city De Rotterdam – 2014 by Rem Koolhas OMA, KPN HQ newly named De Link with a grid of full colour LED lights on the façade that runs KPN-ads every so minutes – 2000 by Renzo Piano, The Sax – in planning phase – 2022 by MVRDV, Boston Seattle – 2017 by Van Dongen _ Koschuch Architect, Vancouver (also home to L/V cinema) – 2009 by Claus and Caan and Montevideo (with big M) – 2005 by Francine Houben _ Meccanoo architects.